Bitdefender Review: Quick Expert Summary

 Bitdefender is one of my favorite antiviruses in 2023.
 It has all of the cybersecurity protections most users need to stay 100% safe, it’s super easy to use across all devices and operating systems, and it’s cheaper than most competing brands.

-During all of my tests, Bitdefender had perfect results against all types of malware samples, and thanks to its cloud-based antivirus engine, it didn’t slow down my computer during full system scans (unlike most antiviruses).
+During all of my tests, Bitdefender had excellent results against all types of malware samples, and thanks to its cloud-based antivirus engine, it didn’t slow down my computer during full system scans (unlike most antiviruses).
 It also has some of the best web protections on the market, detecting more dangerous sites than the built-in protections of Chrome, Firefox, and Edge.

 In addition, Bitdefender has more security features than almost all other brands: